 Myth # 6: Strong Athletes Are Less Prone to Injuries

 Even the most professional players do encounter accidents that lead to injuries.
 It does not matter how strong of an athlete you are.
 Your muscles are not exempted from tearing nor your bones from breaking.
-The most effective way for you to reduce the chances of injury is to make yourself strong.
+The most effective way to reduce the chances of injury is to make yourself strong.
 Rather, injuries are best prevented through proper training and conditioning.